umarpatel23/CS-278-Final-Project/README.md

 Stanford Scavenger Hunt App

+Created by Umar Patel.

-Created by Umar Patel, Avidesh Marajh, and Ishita Mangla
+User testing and feedback conducted by Avidesh Marajh and Ishita Mangla

 As part of CS 278 - Spr 2024